 By taking the class and certification exam you become ServSafe certified.
 That means you passed an exam showing you have enough book knowledge to run your food business in a way that you can make good decisions to keep the food safe.
 The only way to recertify your ServSafe is to take the exam again.

-Click on the state name below to link to your appropriate certificate application.
+Click below to link to the Minnesota certificate application.

 The cost for full certification classes is $175.
 This includes the course book with test answer sheet (I pay postage unless it is overnight), the full day of instruction, and the exam.